Children with SpLD's

 When we learn to type by touch and by not looking at our hands, muscle memory is used and this develops so that eventually we will be able to type without consciously thinking about how we are writing.
 This is called cognitive automaticity and it is this which takes the pressure off the working memory.

 "An educational psychologist recommended that my 11 year old son should use a laptop at school as his difficulties with handwriting were holding him back.
-With a year to go to his exams I knew he had to master the skill of touch typing as soon as possible.
 I was incredibly lucky to find Wendy at Type IT!
 She is professional, understanding and kind.
 The guidance she gives is excellent and the software is user friendly.
 My son loved the course and was typing over 30wpm at the end of 10 weeks.
 It has transformed his academic life; writing tasks which used to be tiring and difficult for him are now so much easier.
 He gets more work done with less effort.
 I can’t thank Wendy enough or recommend the course more highly.”

 Mrs Faruqi, parent of Haaris, age 11, 44wpm